 - Tupelo: Light-colored but heavily bodied honey with a distinctive taste.

-There are an almost unlimited number of specialized varieties, unique to local regions.
+There is an almost unlimited number of specialized varieties, unique to local regions.
 You may need to experiment a bit when using honey in your teas, as the flavor of the honey may overwhelm the delicate or subtle aromas of your tea.

 Since it contains fructose and glucose, honey is sweeter than table sugar (sucrose), so you'll need less of it to please your palate.
 Honey also contains minerals and other elements that your body can use, which overall makes it a healthier choice than sugar.